 • Type specifications and press the SPACEBAR once.

-- Click after the period that ends the second sentence. - Press the BACKSPACE (Windows) or the DELETE (Macintosh) key.
+- The specifications pecifications pecifications I ist is included on a separate sheet.
+Tolerances are specified as noted. - Click after the period that ends the second sentence. - Press the BACKSPACE (Windows) or the DELETE (Macintosh) key.

 The period deletes.